Some artwork I did in 2016 for the MINDFIRE novel.

 “What do those stars mean to you?” the other woman interjected.
 “I heard you’ve always liked them.”

 That voice belonged to a type of being Garima didn’t know, sitting next to her.
-Even illuminated only by the natural light, Garima noticed that the woman was tall and had orange-hued skin.
+Even illuminated only by the natural light, Garima noted that the woman was tall and had orange-hued skin.
 She also had long, maroon-colored hair tied back.
 Her eyes, easily twice normal size, had deep green pupils.
 Garima couldn’t determine her age.
 Strangely enough, she also had a large, jagged “H” scarring her left cheek.
 It did not look like a recent injury -- or was it a tattoo?

 “What -- where-?”
 Garima asked.